-4.1.10 Community Liaison Committee - Peterborough
+4.1.9 Peterborough Community Liaison Committee (CLC)

-The Peterborough CLC was established in 2020 and meets three to four times per year.
+The Peterborough CLC was established in 2020 and meets three to four times per year in the evening.
 The CLC is a forum for the exchange of information between the community and BWXT NEC and allows members to bring forward questions, discuss concerns and identify opportunities to improve community relations.
-In 2023, most meetings were held in person at the Peterborough BWXT NEC facility, in the evenings.